clarin-eric/ParlaMint/Data/ParlaMint-ES/README.md

 ### Characteristics of the national parliament

 Spain’s Cortes Generales is a bicameral parliamentary system consisting of an Upper House (Senado) and a Lower House (Congreso de los Diputados).
-ParlaMint-ES contains transcripts of the Plenary Sessions of the latter Chamber from 01/01/2015 31/12/2020.
-This time span corresponds to the latter part of the 10th Legislature (13th December 2011- 12th January 2016); the whole 11th legislature (13th January 2016- 18th July 2016); the whole 12th legislature (19th July 2016-20th May 2019); the whole 13th legislature (21st May 2019- 2nd December 2019), and the 14th legislature (from 3rd December  up to the present date).
+ParlaMint-ES-v-3.0 contains transcripts of the Plenary Sessions of the latter Chamber from 01/01/2015 to 23/02/2023.
+This time span corresponds to the latter part of the 10th Legislature (13th December 2011- 12th January 2016); the whole 11th legislature (13th January 2016- 18th July 2016); the whole 12th legislature (19th July 2016-20th May 2019); the whole 13th legislature (21st May 2019- 2nd December 2019), and the 14th legislature (from 3rd December, 2019 up to 23rd February, 2023).

 The Congreso de los Diputados has 350 members (or MPs).
 They are elected to represent  52 constituencies (for the fifty Spanish provinces and two autonomous cities).
 The electing method is that of D’hont-informed proportional representation.
 MPs serve four-year terms in political groups (which may be formed by several political parties).
 In fact, groups must have at least 15 MPs.
 A group can also be formed with only 5 MPs if their parties obtained at least 5% of the nationwide vote or 15% of the votes in their original  constituencies.
 MPs who cannot create a Group form the Mixed Group.
 The functions and organisation of the Congreso de los Diputados is explained in its website